TahaRageh/Distributed-Marketplace-System/README.md

 # Distributed-Marketplace-System
-A distributed online marketplace system that provides the following features to its clients :
+An Online marketplace system that relays on Distributed Database models and using Python and Django Framework